Unsere Website gibt es auch auf Deutsch - würden Sie gerne zu dieser Version wechseln?Zur deutschen Version wechseln

 Spell checker and auto-correction settings

-To check created content language-wise, spell-checking / auto-correction can be activated for the selected language.
-The settings can be applied via the app, the system settings, the browser, or an additional plugin / addon.
+To check the language of created content, a spell check / autocorrect can be activated in the desired language.
+The settings can be applied via the app, the system settings, the browser, or an additional plugin / addon (e.g. from Duden Mentor).

 In the Browser